steqeq/0000/README.md

 #### Supported CPUs
 As described above, GFX8 and GFX9 GPUs require PCI Express 3.0 with PCIe atomics in the default ROCm configuration.
-In particular, the CPU and every active PCIe point between the CPU and GPU require support for PCIe gen 3 and PCIe atomics.
+In particular, the CPU and every active PCIe point between the CPU and GPU require support for PCIe 3.0 and PCIe atomics.
 The CPU root must indicate PCIe AtomicOp Completion capabilities and any intermediate switch must indicate PCIe AtomicOp Routing capabilities.

 Current CPUs which support PCIe Gen3 + PCIe Atomics are: